mzazon/awesome-cloud-projects/aws/container-resource-optimization-eks/container-resource-optimization-eks.md

 3. **Deploy Sample Application for Testing**:

    This step creates a test workload with intentionally suboptimal resource settings to demonstrate VPA's optimization capabilities.
 The application represents a common scenario where development teams set conservative resource requests and limits based on initial estimates rather than actual usage patterns.
-This realistic test case allows you to observe how VPA identifies and corrects resource waste, providing measurable cost optimization results.

    ```bash
    # Create a test application with suboptimal resource settings